 1. Apply for Admission

-- Applications are available online.
+Applications are available online.

-4600 Sunset Ave
+4600 Sunset Avenue

 Indianapolis, IN 46208

-evidence of how the applicant demonstrates the Core Values of the College of
+The College of Education contacts each prospective student for an interview once his/her application is complete.
+During the interview the candidate must present evidence of how the applicant demonstrates the Core Values of the College of Education.

 3. Approval from the Graduate Committee